-Facility Location Date Opened Number of Spaces Alco Mgt Agree. or Lease, date of expiration Garages Convention Center Garage (CCG) Downtown 2003 710 Management 12/31/2026 North Shore Garage (NSG) North Shore 2001 925 Management 12/31/2026 Surface Parking 10 th and Penn Avenue Downtown - 97 Management 12/31/2026

-Green Lot 21 North Shore - 122 Management
+Facility Location Number of Spaces Alco Mgt Agree. or Lease, date of expiration Garages North Shore Garage (NSG) North Shore 925 Management 12/31/2026 Surface Parking • 10 th and Penn Avenue Downtown 97 Management 12/31/2026 Green Lot 21 North Shore 122 Management 12/31/2020 Green Lots 22-23 North Shore 385 Lease, 12/31/2050 Total 1529

-12/31/2020

-Green Lots 22-23 North Shore - 385 Lease, 12/31/2050

-Total 2239

-Not included currently, the PPG Paints Arena garage and the lot spaces at the Lower Hill development site are fully leased to the Pittsburgh Arena Operating L.P. (a related entity to the holder of the Pittsburgh Penguins National Hockey League Franchise).
+The Convention Center Garage revenues are not currently pledged and are used for the Authority's operations.
+Also not pledged are the PPG Paints Arena garage and the lot spaces at the Lower Hill development site, all of which are currently fully leased to the Pittsburgh Arena Operating L.P. (a related entity to the holder of the Pittsburgh Penguins National Hockey League Franchise).